fclubb/fclubb.github.io/_pages/about.md

   - /about.html
 ---

-# Earth surface processes and topography
+# Earth surface processes and geohazards at Durham University

 I am a geomorphologist studying the interactions between the shape of Earth's topography, surface processes, tectonics, and climate.
 Please see my [Research](/research/index.html) page for details of past, future, and current projects.